-- Prevent a child from easily accessing their medication or inhalers when or where necessary. - Assume that every child with the same condition requires similar or the same support. - Ignore the views of the child and their parents/carers. - Send children home frequently or prevent them from staying for school activities. - Send a child unaccompanied to the school office or medical room if they become ill. - Penalise their attendance records if their absences are related to their medical condition and appropriate evidence is provided e.g. hospital appointments. - Prevent children from drinking, eating or taking toilet or other breaks in order to effectively manage their own medical condition. - Require parents/carers or make them feel obliged to attend school to administer medication or provide medical support. - Prevent or create unnecessary barriers to children participating in any aspect of their educational experience, this includes school visits, e.g. requiring the parents/carers to accompany the child.
+- Assume that every child with the same condition requires similar or the same support. - Ignore the views of the child and their parents/carers. - Send children home frequently or prevent them from staying for school activities. - Send a child unaccompanied to the school office or medical room if they become ill. - Penalise their attendance records if their absences are related to their medical condition and appropriate evidence is provided e.g. hospital appointments. - Prevent children from drinking, eating or taking toilet or other breaks in order to effectively manage their own medical condition. - Require parents/carers or make them feel obliged to attend school to administer medication or provide medical support. - Prevent or create unnecessary barriers to children participating in any aspect of their educational experience, this includes school visits, e.g. requiring the parents/carers to accompany the child.